 We required extensive operational management and staff to open and operate Crown Macau.
 Accordingly, we undertook a major recruiting program before the Crown Macau opening.
 A major recruitment program for City of Dreams was launched in early 2009 and we expect to undertake another major recruitment program before the Macau peninsula project opens.
 The pool of experienced gaming and other skilled and unskilled personnel in Macau is severely limited.
 Many of our new personnel will occupy sensitive positions requiring qualifications sufficient to meet gaming regulatory and other requirements or will be required to possess other skills for which substantial training and experience may be needed.
 Moreover, competition to recruit and retain qualified gaming and other personnel is expected to continue.
 In addition, we are not currently allowed under Macau government policy to hire non-Macau resident dealers, croupiers and supervisors.
 We cannot assure you that we will be able to attract and retain a sufficient number of qualified individuals to operate our projects or that costs to recruit and retain such personnel will not increase significantly.
-The loss of the services of any of our senior managers or the inability to attract and retain qualified employees and senior management personnel could have a material adverse effect on our business.
+The loss of the services of any of our senior management personnel could have a material adverse effect on our business.